crschnick/remix/README.md

 ## Mutable components

-Remix also provides mutable wrappers that enable you to modify record components that would otherwise completely be immutable without violating the basic concepts of records.
+Remix also provides mutable wrappers that enable you to modify record components that would otherwise be immutable without violating the basic concepts of records.
 For example, we can modify the Car record to make the price and availability mutable and add input validation:

     @Remix